jferrater/AuthService/README.md

-# SecurityService
+# AuthService
-I am making my own micro services app.
-This is a project using Spring Boot App and Spring LDAP to store my registered users.
+This is a project using Java Spring Framework
 </br>
 Objectives of this project is to create web services for the following:
 </br>